spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 In this step you will try out the pipeline that you have just built.

-1. Go to [Jenkins](http://localhost:8080) and start a new build of the "Sample Aptly Job" like you did in the [*Configure Jenkins* section](#1-configure-jenkins).
+1. Go to [Jenkins](http://localhost:8080) and start a new build of the "Sample Aptly Job" like you did in the section "[Verify Jenkins](#2-verify-jenkins)".
 You should see your Spinnaker pipeline running soon after your Jenkins job finishes.

 1. Navigate to the [PIPELINES](http://localhost:9000/#/applications/codelab/executions) tab
 1. Click on *Details* to get more information about the status of your deployment